nchammas/flintrock/README.md

 ## Motivation

-This project is inspired by spark-ec2 and more generic service orchestration tools like MIT StarCluster and Ubuntu Juju.
+This project is inspired by [spark-ec2](https://spark.apache.org/docs/latest/ec2-scripts.html) and more generic service orchestration tools like [MIT StarCluster](http://star.mit.edu/cluster/) and [Ubuntu Juju](http://www.ubuntu.com/cloud/tools/juju).
+It also takes some UI cues from [Docker Machine](https://docs.docker.com/machine/).

 Several limitations of spark-ec2 motivated this project: